Timeline of the 2006 Lebanon War: Wednesday, July 12

 In negotiations for the 2004 prisoner exchange, Hezbollah had sought the release of Lebanese prisoners held by Israel.
 While many were released, Hezbollah failed to achieve the release of Samir Kuntar.
 Having failed to achieve this objective, Hassan Nasrallah declared that the organization would carry out further operations at a later date to gain the release of the remaining prisoners.
 The Hezbollah leader later called for talks on prisoner exchange which was officially rejected by Olmert.
 However it was widely believed that negotiations were underway with Egypt as mediator.

 Israel called together an emergency cabinet meeting, during which Prime Minister Olmert said that it held the Beirut government responsible for the attack, vowing that it would pay a "heavy price" for the attacks, adding "The Lebanese government, of which Hezbollah is a part, is trying to shake regional stability".
 Plans to locate "thousands" of reserve troops were also announced.
 Israeli Defence Minister Amir Peretz also said that "the State of Israel sees itself free to use all measures that it finds it needs, and the [Israeli Forces] have been given orders in that direction."
 The United Nations envoy to the region, Geir Pedrson, condemned the Hezbollah action and called on Hezbollah to release the soldiers.

 Lebanese Prime Minister Fuad Siniora denied any knowledge of the raid and stated that he did not condone it.
 An emergency meeting of the Lebanese government reaffirmed this position.
 Hezbollah's action aroused varying reactions among Lebanese political forces.
 It was harshly criticised by many members of the largely anti-Syrian parliamentary majority, while Michel Aoun, despite his understanding with the party, declared that he supported the government's position.

-In response, the Israeli Defense Forces (IDF) launched a series of air and artillery strikes at positions in southern Lebanon, generally seen as the support base for Hezbollah.
+In response, the Israel Defense Forces (IDF) launched a series of air and artillery strikes at positions in southern Lebanon, generally seen as the support base for Hezbollah.
 Israeli General Dan Halutz threatened to "turn Lebanon's clock back 20 years" in a reference to the destruction Lebanon suffered in its bloody civil war.
 Israeli troops later bombed a main road in the south of Lebanon leaving two civilians dead, and a series of air-raids followed during the night which also targeted the civilian infrastructure.
 Israel said that they were trying to prevent the captured soldiers from being removed to Iran.